Firm says cargo vessel ran aground in Egypt's Suez Canal | Headlines

 - Egypt

-A cargo vessel ran aground in Egypt's Suez Canal on Monday, a canal service firm said.
+A cargo vessel ran aground in Egypt's Suez Canal on Monday, a canal services firm said.
+It wasn't immediately clear whether canal traffic was affected.

-The firm said canal rigs are currently trying to refloat the vessel.
+Satellite tracking data analysed by The Associated Press showed the Glory in a single-lane stretch of the Suez Canal just south of Port Said on the Mediterranean Sea.

+Leth Agencies later posted a graphic that suggested that the Glory was against the west bank of the canal, pointed south and not wedged across the channel.
+It identified the three tugs aiding the vessel as the Port Said, Svitzer Suez 1 and Ali Shalabi.

-A spokesman for the Suez Canal Authority did not respond to calls seeking comment.
+A spokesperson for the Suez Canal Authority declined to comment, saying a statement would be released.

+It wasn't the first vessel to run aground in the crucial waterway.
+The Panama-flagged Ever Given, a colossal container ship, crashed into a bank on a single-lane stretch of the canal in March 2021, blocking the waterway for six days.

+The Ever Given was freed in a giant salvage operation by a flotilla of tugboats.
+The blockage created a massive traffic jam that held up $9 billion a day in global trade and strained supply chains already burdened by the coronavirus pandemic.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)